 Didier has a delightful Russian wife.
 She complements his hat offer by making the most beautiful flower arrangements for women’s heads.
 She creates stunning dried flowers and fastens them to headbands and uses combs to create the most beautiful works of art.
 Her products are on sale in the store.

 Didier’s chocolate box of a store sells a wide range of hats.
 Of course, he sells the classic Caussade straw hat.
-He also stocks more upmarket designs, children’s designs and all hats of which you can think.
+Hats Block La Forest also stocks more upmarket designs, children’s designs and all hats of which you can think.

 There are three hat factories around Caussade.
 One makes high fashion hats and cannot be visited.
 However, the other two, Rey Willy and Crambes, may be visited.
 But it is much better to go and visit Didier!